dadavadd/TodoList/README.md

 Once the application is running, you will be presented with a menu with the following options:
 - `Add`: Add a new todo item.
 - `Mark as completed`: Mark a todo as completed.
+- `Set Due Date`: Set a due date for a task.
 - `Delete`: Delete a todo.
 - `Exit`: Exit the application and save changes.